dramco-iwast/docs/at-commands/set-poll-interval.md

 ### Response
 ```
-OK | ERROR
+OK | ERROR <code>
 ```

 ### Description
 Set the poll interval for the sensor with ID `<sensor-id>`.
-The `<sensor-id>` field is a 2-digit hex string.
+The `<sensor-id>` field and the `<metric>` are each a 2-digit hex string.
 The `<poll-interval>` formatted as a decimal string.
 When the poll interval is changed successfully, the motherboard responds with `OK`.
-Otherwise, e.g., when an invalid sensor ID is specified, the response is `ERROR`.
+Otherwise, e.g., when an invalid sensor ID is specified, the response is `ERROR` followed by an error code.

 > Bedenkingen geof (maar moet dat hier)?
 >•	Minimum poll interval: 5 minutes?
 (Not enforced yet in software).